by Dr. Will Cole

 6. Histamine intolerance

 Some people – particularly people with the gut problems mentioned above – are more prone to something called histamine intolerance.
-This happens when the body doesn’t break down the immune cell histamine and it causes a release of superoxide, a nasty free radical that causes a lot of inflammatory damage.
+This happens when the body doesn’t break down the immune cell histamine properly, or overreacts to its presence, which causes a release of superoxide, a nasty free radical that causes a lot of inflammatory damage that can affect the brain.

 7. Inflammatory foods

 Inflammatory foods high in sugar or ones that contain gluten (wheat, rye, barley, spelt, and oats) and casein (milk products) are a problem for many people.
-And high blood sugar levels from these foods can triple free radical inflammatory damage – not cool.
+In addition, high blood sugar levels from these foods can triple free radical inflammatory damage – not cool.

 Toxins such as mold and heavy metals are two factors, often overlooked, that I’ve found contribute to brain fog in my patients.